PaoloValcarcel/paolovalcarcel.github.io/_photography/Moran.md

 ## A study case in Lima

 To continue with the examples, I simulated a databsae of poverty level and per capita household spending level for Lima.
 The administrative boundaries are in level 2.
+The way to understand the graph is the same than the last one.
+For more information regarding the commands used, please feel free to email me on <a href="mailto:p.valcarcel@uniandes.edu.co">p.valcarcel@uniandes.edu.co</a>.

 <div style="text-align:center">
     <img src="/assets/Maps/Mbi_Lima.png" alt="Moran" width="80%">